 It’s not just maths skills that your child could improve either, playing the piano has been proven to boost the brain’s linguistic ability as well as improve reading comprehension.
 Alongside helping to boost academic abilities, studies have proven that learning the piano helps to unlock the creative parts of our brain and boost our ability to generate unique outputs outside of the stereotypical responses.

 According to a TED report from Anita Collins, learning the skills required to play the piano can also help to improve concentration, patience, and discipline.
 These are valuable life skills to learn and as watch, my students learn these skills, the boost it gives to their self-esteem is incredible to see.

-This free assessment, and every lesson I teach, take place via simple video conferencing software such as Skype, Facetime, and Zoom; meaning all students require is a laptop or tablet and a reliable internet connection.
-By using this simple software, it lets parents join in the lessons themselves, watching their children grow and learn throughout the course of the program.
+This assessment, and every lesson I teach, take place via simple video conferencing software such as Skype, Facetime, and Zoom; meaning all students require is a laptop or tablet and a reliable internet connection.
+Using this simple software, lets parents join in the lessons themselves, watching their children grow and learn throughout the course of the program.

-So give your child the gift of music and book their free assessment today.
+So give your child the gift of music and book their assessment today.